Last updated on February 15th, 2020 at 06:31 pm

 The Canon PIXMA is compatible with Microsoft Explorer and does not require CD installation.
 You do, however, need an internet connection.
 The photo print speeds are based on the standard mode driver setting, using photo test patterns and select Canon Photo Paper.
 The print speed is measured as soon as you insert the paper, so you won’t have to worry about its consistency.
 Customers have claimed that this product is easy on ink and replacement is economical.
 The quality is excellent, and can be used every day without worry.
 Many customers request to use it mostly to print high-quality photos.
 The Canon PIXMA Pro-100 is indeed an all in one printer that will not break your bank.

-Some might view the ~$400 dollar price point as a negative, but it’s actually reasonable compared to other high quality models on the market.
+Some might view the ~$400 dollar price point as a negative, but it’s actually reasonable compared to other high quality printers on the market.

 Several users have reported an annoyance with a consistent cleaning cycle, leading to a “clicking” noise that occurs from time to time.
 Several have also shown concern that this might use up ink, but few have voiced any specific complaints about ink use.